Breathing tube in the throat. What is and proper care for a tracheostomy. Breathing tube. In what cases is tracheostomy performed?

 Indications and contraindications for tracheostomy

-The reason for the tracheostomy is considered a violation of breathing, in which air cannot enter the trachea through the overlying sections.
-Respiratory distress can be lightning fast when asphyxia grows in seconds, acute when it comes to minutes.
-Subacute obstruction of the airway is formed over several hours, and chronic - for a long time, for a day, months and even years.
+The reason for tracheostomy is considered to be a breathing disorder in which air cannot enter the trachea through the overlying sections.
+Respiratory distress can be lightning fast, when asphyxia increases in seconds, acute, when it comes to minutes.
+Subacute airway obstruction develops over several hours, while chronic obstruction develops over a long period of time, over days, months and even years.

 Airway obstruction and asphyxia occur when:

-All of the above conditions are considered indications for tracheostomy, which, depending on the specific cause, will be emergency, urgent or planned, carried out in a hospital for patients with chronic respiratory disorders.
+All of the above conditions are considered indications for tracheostomy, which, depending on the specific cause, will be emergency, urgent or planned, performed in an inpatient setting for patients with chronic respiratory dysfunction.

-The first help outside a medical institution for asphyxia is considered, that is, dissection of the ligament between the thyroid and cricoid cartilage.
-This procedure is technically simpler and safer, but cannot provide a lasting effect, therefore, after transportation to the hospital, a tracheostomy is performed.
+The first aid outside a medical institution for asphyxia is considered to be dissection of the ligament between the thyroid and cricoid cartilage.
+This procedure is technically simpler and safer, but cannot provide a long-term effect, so after transportation to the hospital a tracheostomy is performed.

-It seems to many that it is not so difficult to cut the trachea for air access, it is enough just to put the victim correctly and arm yourself with a cutting object.
-However, the proximity of the location of large vessels, the thyroid gland, and nerves make manipulation quite dangerous in the absence of proper experience.
+It seems to many that cutting the trachea to allow air to enter is not so difficult; you just need to position the victim correctly and arm yourself with a cutting object.
+However, the proximity of large vessels, the thyroid gland, and nerves makes the manipulation quite dangerous in the absence of proper experience.
 Only a surgeon skilled in conicotomy and tracheostomy can make the incision correctly without damaging vital structures.

 I would like to especially warn parents who refuse hospitalization with children diagnosed with croup.
-Cases are described, and they are not isolated, when a child died without emergency qualified assistance, and especially desperate parents performed a conicotomy themselves.
+Cases have been described, and they are not isolated, when a child died without emergency qualified assistance, and especially desperate parents performed conicotomy themselves.
 In such cases excessive self-confidence or excessive hopes for recovery without the help of doctors can cost the life of a small patient.

 Emergency tracheostomy is indicated for foreign bodies, rapidly increasing edema with stenosis, spasm of the larynx, blockage of its lumen with fibrinous films in diphtheria.
-Chronic obstruction, which develops over months and even several years, is formed due to perichondritis of the larynx (cartilage inflammation), a growing malignant or benign tumor, cicatricial narrowing after burns or injuries.
+Chronic obstruction, developing over months and even several years, is formed due to perichondritis of the larynx (inflammation of the cartilage), a growing malignant or benign tumor, cicatricial narrowing after burns or injuries.

-There are no contraindications to tracheostomy surgery.
-It will not be done to a patient in an agonal state due to inappropriateness, all other patients will undergo a tracheostomy, regardless of age, comorbidity, or the cause of asphyxia.
+There are essentially no contraindications to tracheostomy surgery.
+It will not be performed on a patient in an agonal state because it is inappropriate; all other patients will undergo a tracheostomy, regardless of age, concomitant pathology, or the cause of asphyxia.

 Technique and conditions for tracheostomy

-Opening the trachea is performed using tracheostomy tools that can be found in any operating room.
-Unlike conicotomy, which often has to be resorted to outside a medical institution and with the help of improvised means, cutting the trachea with a kitchen knife and placing something that comes to hand is fraught with dangerous complications and death of the patient, so it is better to entrust it to professionals in an operating room, where appropriate tools are available.
+The operation of opening the trachea is performed using tracheostomy instruments, which can be found in any operating room.
+Unlike conicotomy, which often has to be resorted to outside a medical institution and with the help of improvised means, cutting the trachea with a kitchen knife and placing whatever comes to hand there is fraught with dangerous complications and the death of the patient, so it is better to entrust it to professionals in an operating room, where the appropriate tools are available.

-The tracheostomy kit includes clamps to stop blood, a scalpel, tracheal dilators, cannulas of various sizes, gloves and dressings, two types of scissors, hooks, tweezers, needles and needle holders, an oxygen bag, an aspirator.
-It is clear that such a number of instruments cannot be with a doctor in a public place, but intensive care units, operating rooms, ambulance teams are equipped with them.
+The tracheostomy kit includes clamps to stop bleeding, a scalpel, tracheal dilators, cannulas of different sizes, gloves and dressings, two types of scissors, hooks, tweezers, needles and needle holders, an oxygen bag, and an aspirator.
+It is clear that a doctor cannot have such a number of instruments with him in a public place, but intensive care units, operating rooms, and ambulance teams are equipped with them.

-Depending on the section of the trachea in which the tracheotomy occurs, it is upper, middle and lower.
-The upper one is most often used in adults, the lower one is possible in childhood due to the higher location of the thyroid gland, the middle one is the most dangerous with complications, but it is chosen when the first two types are technically impossible to implement.
-In the direction of the incision of the tissues of the neck and trachea, tracheostomy can be transverse, longitudinal, U-shaped.
+Depending on the section of the trachea in which the tracheotomy occurs, it can be upper, middle and lower.
+The upper one is most often used in adults, the lower one is possible in childhood due to the higher location of the thyroid gland, the middle one is the most dangerous for complications, but it is chosen when the first two types are technically impossible to implement.
+In the direction of the section of the tissues of the neck and trachea, the tracheostomy can be transverse, longitudinal, or U-shaped.

-Tracheostomy or tracheotomy surgery requires general anesthesia, but in emergency cases, local anesthesia with novocaine solution is sufficient, which is injected into the soft tissues of the neck.
-To enhance the effect of local anesthesia, sedatives are additionally administered intravenously.
+Tracheostomy or tracheotomy surgery requires general anesthesia, but in emergency cases, local anesthesia with a solution of novocaine is sufficient, which is injected into the soft tissues of the neck.
+To enhance the effect of local anesthesia, intravenous sedatives are additionally administered.

-An intervention performed without anesthesia at all sharply reduces the chances of a favorable outcome of the procedure and is practically impossible.
-In children, tracheostomy is always performed under general anesthesia.
+An intervention carried out completely without anesthesia sharply reduces the chances of a favorable outcome of the procedure and is practically impossible.
+For children, tracheostomy is always performed under general anesthesia.
 The duration of the operation is about 20-30 minutes.

-Preparation for surgery is carried out only in case of planned treatment., in chronic and subacute forms of airway obstruction, in case of asphyxia, there is simply no time for it.
-In preparation for a tracheostomy, the following may be prescribed:
+Preparation for surgery is carried out only in case of planned treatment, in chronic and subacute forms of airway obstruction, in the case of asphyxia, there is simply no time for it.
+In preparation for tracheostomy, the following may be prescribed:

 3. Coagulogram.

-Without fail, the surgeon evaluates the list of medications taken, especially anticoagulants (warfarin), aspirin, and antiplatelet agents.
+The surgeon must evaluate the list of medications taken, especially for anticoagulants (warfarin), aspirin, and antiplatelet agents.
 About a week before the proposed planned tracheostomy, they are canceled in order to prevent bleeding.

-The stages of the tracheostomy operation, regardless of the level of its implementation, include:
+The stages of tracheostomy surgery, regardless of the level of its implementation, include:

-• Putting the patient in the correct position;
+• Place the patient in the correct position;

 • Dissection of the soft tissues of the neck and trachea;

-• Introduction of a tracheostomy cannula into the respiratory tract;
+• Insertion of a tracheostomy cannula into the airway;

 • Strengthening the air duct and suturing the skin.

-Regardless of the variant of the operation, the patient is placed on his back, a roller is placed under the shoulder blades, the head should be thrown back for better access to the trachea and to prevent injury to other organs.
-Difficulties arise with injuries of the cervical spine, when any movements, and even more so, tilting the head back, are prohibited.
-In such cases, tracheostomy will be preferred to the standard intubation procedure as it is safer.
+Regardless of the type of operation, the patient is placed on his back, a cushion is placed under the shoulder blades, and the head should be tilted back for better access to the trachea and to prevent injury to other organs.
+Difficulties arise with injuries to the cervical spine, when any movement, and even more so, throwing back the head, is prohibited.
+In such cases, tracheostomies will be preferred to the standard intubation procedure as it is safer.

-After immersing the patient in anesthesia, the surgeon treats the operating field in the usual way, limits it with sterile napkins, and starts the soft tissue incision up or down, depending on the chosen manipulation technique.
+After immersing the patient in anesthesia, the surgeon treats the surgical field in the usual way, limits it with sterile napkins and begins cutting the soft tissue up or down, depending on the chosen manipulation technique.

 upper tracheostomy incision

 Upper tracheostomy is carried out by cutting the skin and subcutaneous layer from the thyroid cartilage in a downward direction for 4-6 cm.
-The cervical muscles are bred with blunt hooks to the sides, the isthmus of the thyroid gland is found above the cricoid cartilage of the larynx, which is retracted downward.
-The larynx, which can convulsively contract, is fixed with a sharp hook.
+The cervical muscles are pulled apart with blunt hooks to the sides, the isthmus of the thyroid gland is found above the cricoid cartilage of the larynx, which is retracted downwards.
+The larynx, which can contract convulsively, is fixed with a sharp hook.

-Upon reaching the surface of the trachea, the surgeon takes the scalpel with the blade up, carefully cuts the III (sometimes IV) tracheal cartilage, acting very carefully, because large vital vascular trunks pass nearby.
-When an air stream enters the trachea from outside, breathing stops for a short time (apnea), followed by an active cough push, after which a dilator is introduced into the trachea.
-A tracheostomy cannula of the desired size is placed through the resulting hole.
-At the end of the manipulation, the dilator is removed, and the skin wound is sutured.
+Upon reaching the surface of the trachea, the surgeon takes the scalpel with the blade up, carefully cuts the third (sometimes fourth) cartilage of the trachea, acting very carefully, because large vital vascular trunks pass nearby.
+When an air flow from outside enters the trachea, breathing stops for a short time (apnea), followed by an active cough impulse, after which a dilator is inserted into the trachea.
+A tracheostomy cannula of the required size is placed through the resulting hole.
+At the end of the manipulation, the dilator is removed and the skin wound is sutured.

-At lower tracheostomy the incision starts from the notch of the sternum, goes vertically upward along the midline of the neck, its length is approximately 6-8 cm.
-Then the underlying tissues, the fascia of the neck are dissected, the jugular venous arch is retracted downward with a hook to prevent damage to it with a scalpel, the deep fascia are dissected, and the muscles are retracted to the sides.
-The fiber in front of the trachea is pushed back, the vessels are tied up, the thyroid gland is shifted upwards.
-Having gained access to 4-5 cartilaginous rings, the surgeon dissects them, directing the scalpel upward, from the sternum, so as not to touch the large vessels.
+At lower tracheostomy the incision starts from the notch of the sternum, goes vertically up the midline of the neck, its length is approximately 6-8 cm.
+Then the underlying tissues, the fascia of the neck, are dissected, the jugular venous arch is retracted down with a hook to prevent its damage with a scalpel, the deep fascia is dissected, and the muscles are retracted to the sides.
+The tissue in front of the trachea is moved away, the vessels are ligated, and the thyroid gland is shifted upward.
+Having gained access to 4-5 cartilaginous rings, the surgeon dissects them, pointing the scalpel upward, away from the sternum, so as not to touch large vessels.

-After access to the trachea is secured, the surgeon makes sure that the mucous membrane is also opened, otherwise the cannula will be inserted into the submucosal layer, and this is a dangerous complication.
+After access to the trachea is provided, the surgeon makes sure that the mucous membrane is also opened, otherwise the cannula will be installed in the submucosal layer, and this is a dangerous complication.

-Classical tracheostomy is performed in an operating room and carries great risks.
-So, according to some reports, at least a third of patients face complications after surgery.
-To reduce the chance of complications and facilitate the surgical technique, operation of percutaneous tracheostomy (puncture-dilatation).
+Classic tracheostomy is performed in an operating room and carries great risks.
+Thus, according to some data, at least a third of patients experience complications after surgery.
+To reduce the likelihood of complications and facilitate surgical technique, it has been proposed percutaneous tracheostomy (puncture-dilatation) surgery.

-1. It can be carried out outside the operating room, at the patient's bedside;
+1. Can be performed outside the operating room, at the patient’s bedside;

 3. Minor surgical trauma, so the risk of bleeding and infection is lower;